theNewDynamic/aba-icc/_the-aba-icc-project/internships.md

 If interested in applying for an internship at the ICC Project, please email the following PDF formatted material (as a whole or in individual pieces) to the Director of the ICC Project, [Kristin Smith](/staff/kristin-smith/)\:

-**For Fall 2020 internships (Sept.- early Dec.), please apply by August 10, 2020.
-Fall 2020 internships will be conducted remotely.&nbsp;**
+**For summer 2021 internships (June-August) please apply by May 1, 2021 at the latest.
+Applications will be considered on a rolling basis.
+Summer 2021 internships may be conducted remotely.&nbsp;<br><br>For fall 2021 internships (Sept.- early Dec.), please apply by August 1, 2021.**

 ---